TechBotGit/bot/README.md

 To see all the commands available in your bot, you may type in **/help** and the bot will display the commands available in the bot in the following manner:
 ```
+Here is the list of commands that I can do:

 Basic Commands
 /start - Send welcome message
 /help - list available commands